 COVID-19 is pushing the communities we work with even deeper into disadvantage.

-With lockdowns in effect, many people on the brink of poverty have lost their incomes and are now struggling to buy food and other essentials.
-The pandemic is likely to trigger a global hunger crisis unlike any we’ve seen before.
+With lockdowns in effect, many people on the brink of poverty have lost their incomes.
+Basic supplies, such as food and soap, are out of reach for the most vulnerable.
+Beyond the immediate health threat, this pandemic is likely to trigger a global hunger crisis unlike any we’ve seen before.

 Unfortunately, women, children, and people with disabilities are among those most affected.
 In times of hardship, they are the first to miss out on resources and the most vulnerable to violence and abuse.